ChibiOS/ChibiOS/readme.txt

   the "const" keyword does that.
 Note that this macro is not used to place constants in different address spaces (AVR) because it is assumed that a pointer to a ROMCONST variable is compatible with a normal pointer.
+- NEW: AT91SAM7 HAL support for the DGBU UART peripheral, as SD3
 - OPT: Internal optimization in the serial driver, it now is a bit smaller and uses less RAM (all architectures).
 - Various documentation fixes, added an article covering debugging under